 What to Do about Multiple Locations?

 To optimize, have content dedicated to each location with specific promotions or host or sponsor events in the different cities to add to the website.

-Final Thoughts – Revamping Your Local SEO Strategy
+Revamping Your Local SEO Strategy – Final Thoughts

 Local SEO is playing a bigger and bigger part in Google search ranking results as Google improves its algorithms to deliver better and better results.
-The goal of Local SEO (actually all SEO) is to create an online business platform (your website), that you own (your website, NOT a social media profile), that serves your customers.
+The goal of Local SEO (actually all SEO) is to create an online business platform (your website), that you own (your website, NOT a social media profile) that serves your customers.
 That means: